Culture of Saudi Arabia: Dress

 Among young men, since around 2000, Western dress, particularly T-shirts and jeans have become quite common leisure wear, particularly in the Eastern Province.
 Traditional footwear has been leather sandals but most footwear is now imported.
-Saudi Arabia has recently relaxed the dress code for women.

 Work

 Employment does not play the same part in native Saudi society as in some others.
 With enormous petroleum export earnings beginning in the mid-1970s the Saudi economy was not dependent on income from productive employment.
 Economists "estimate only 30–40 percent" of working-age Saudis "hold jobs or actively seek work," and most employed Saudis have less-than-demanding jobs with the government.

 As of 2008, 90% of those employed in the private sector were foreigners, and several decades long efforts to replace significant numbers of them with Saudis have been unsuccessful.

 One explanation for this culture of leisure is the hot, dry climate of the peninsula which allowed nomadic herding but permitted agriculture only in a small area (the southwest corner).
 Like other nomadic herders worldwide, the ancestors of most Saudis did not develop the habits (so-called "work ethic"), skills, infrastructure, etc. of agricultural societies "that lead ultimately to present-day industrialisation".
 As a consequence, "Saudis have rarely worked in the sense that other nationalities have worked.
 No product-based commercial economy existed until oil" was discovered.